Exploiting Shared Representations for Personalized Federated Learning: Low-Dimensional Linear Representation

 \textbf{Server Update.} After updating its head, client $i$ updates the global representation with one step of gradient descent using the same $m$ samples and sends the update to the server, as outlined in Algorithm \ref{alg:2}.
-Then, the server computes the new representation by averaging over received representations.
+Note that in practice, each client may execute multiple gradient-based updates before sending its updated representation back to the server, but here we consider the case that they make one step of gradient descent for simplicity.
+Once the server receives the representations, it averages them and orthogonalizes the resulting matrix to compute the new representation.